AddiH/PA_exam/README.md

 # PA_exam
-Simple joint simon task experiment
+Simple Joint Simon Task experiment for "Perception and Action" exam at Aarhus University